nacho1220gamer/cincuentazo/README.md

 ---

+## 📚 Documentation
+You can find the full project documentation in the `/javaDoc` folder.

+---

 ## 🪪 License

 This project is released under the **MIT License** — you are free to use, modify, and distribute it for educational or personal purposes.